ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/readme.md

 - Strategy-level comparison (using Pandas, Polars, and Dask) to measure how each strategy affects performance.
 - Library-level comparison of Pandas, Dask, and Polars focusing on the performance of full dataset loading.

+---

+## 🎓 Reflection

+This assignment provided valuable exposure to handling large-scale datasets and applying big data techniques in a practical environment.
+By working with a real-world dataset exceeding 2.7GB, the project highlighted the challenges associated with memory limitations, processing time, and efficient data handling.

+Through the implementation of various strategies such as loading selective columns, chunking, optimizing data types, and sampling, the importance of resource management became more apparent.
+These techniques demonstrated how performance can be significantly improved by reducing unnecessary data processing and optimizing memory usage.

+In addition, the comparison between Pandas, Dask, and Polars offered deeper insights into the strengths and limitations of each library.
+Pandas was observed to be suitable for smaller datasets due to its simplicity, while Dask and Polars showed better scalability and performance when handling large datasets.
+The use of parallel processing in Dask and Polars also emphasized the importance of leveraging modern computing capabilities for efficient big data processing.

+This project also strengthened analytical thinking and evaluation skills by requiring performance benchmarking based on execution time and memory efficiency.
+It reinforced the importance of selecting appropriate tools and strategies depending on the data size and application requirements.

+Overall, the assignment enhanced understanding of big data handling concepts and provided practical experience in optimizing data workflows.
+It also highlighted the relevance of scalable solutions in real-world applications, particularly in domains such as finance where large volumes of transaction data are generated continuously.